 If you have recently moved to a new city or if your child is now attending a different school, these changes can cause excessive stress.
-Your kid will also feel stressed before or during exams, competing in debates/competitions or interacting with new people.
+Your kid may also feel stressed before or during exams while competing in debates/competitions or while interacting with new people.
 This situation is often the cause of nausea and vomiting in children.

 6. Flu and Other Sicknesses